gmc-code/PC-app-development/docs/Anvil/sportsmen.rst

     :scale: 60

 | The images should have heights of about 200 and widths around 130 to 140.
 These can be set in the properties panel.
-| Hide teh images by unchecking the visible checkbox for each image using the properties appearance section.
+| Hide the images by unchecking the visible checkbox for each image using the properties appearance section.

 ----